rjrpaz/deploy-using-helm/README.md

-# Deploy a static web page using an IaaC pipeline
+# Deploy a static web page helm and traefik

 The purpose of this lab is to develop a full provisioned pipeline to deploy a static web page.